 Avoid this code smell by encapsulating functionality with the data it changes most often.
 Feature Envy occurs when a function frequently interacts with data or functions in other modules.
-Consider the Common Closure Principle for functions that query other components and the Single Responsibility Principle for functions that query other objects within the same component.
-Apply the principle of Tell, Don't Ask to reduce query functions and encapsulate knowledge.
-When needed, refactor whole functions by applying the Move Function pattern or split functions using the Extract Function pattern.
+This violates the Law of Demeter by extending knowledge of other parts of the system.
+Apply the principle of Tell, Don't Ask to reduce query functions and encapsulate knowledge, while avoiding Anemic Domain Models.
+Consider the Common Closure Principle for functions that query other components and consider the Single Responsibility Principle for functions that query other objects within the same component.
+When needed, relocate whole functions by applying the Move Function pattern or split functions using the Extract Function pattern.

 Avoid this design smell by building software that is highly modular, highly cohesive, and loosely coupled.
 A change to one part of your system should never break another part that is completely unrelated.
 High level policies (i.e. business rules) should never be impacted by changes to low level implementations (i.e. data persistence).
 Even related functionality should be decoupled enough to extend functionality without affecting related components.
 There are many engineering patterns and practices that facilitate flexibility, extensibility, adaptability, along with many other qualities that inhibit fragility.